mindspore-ai/docs/tutorials/training/source_en/advanced_use/performance_profiling_gpu.md

 <a href="https://gitee.com/mindspore/docs/blob/master/tutorials/training/source_en/advanced_use/performance_profiling_gpu.md" target="_blank"><img src="../_static/logo_source.png"></a>

-## Overview

-Performance data like operators' execution time is recorded in files and can be viewed on the web page, this can help the user optimize the performance of neural networks.

 ## Operation Process

 > The GPU operation process is the same as that in the Ascend chip.